Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Derivation of the model

 where $\underline{P}(t,x)$ is the surface pressure of the fluid, $g$ is the gravitational constant and $\rho$ is the constant fluid density.
-Here we are not interested neither in viscous nor capillary effects (in the scale considered for OWCs they are negligible).
-Therefore, we do not consider any influence of the viscosity on the momentum equation and of the surface tension on the surface pressure, assuming continuity with the air (or an upper-fluid whose density is negligible with respect to the lower-fluid density) pressure outside the fluid domain.
-In general, it is assumed that the air pressure is equal to the constant (both in time and space) atmospheric pressure.
+In this paper viscous effects are not taken into account.
+However, some numerical-based models considered in the wave-energy community (for instance \cite{wang2018nonlinear}) showed that viscosity effects should be included to have a good agreement with experimental data.
+We also refer to \cite{mai-sm-taka-tuc19} for more about viscous shallow water model for a floating solid where the authors were able to obtain a global well-posedness result due to the viscosity term.
+Moreover, we do not include capillary effects since in the characteristic scale of the problem they are negligible.
+Indeed, we assume continuity of the surface pressure with the air pressure outside the fluid domain.
+In general, the air pressure is taken equal to the constant (both in time and space) atmospheric pressure.
 In a first and simpler approach, the authors modelled the oscillating water column device in \cite{bocchihevergara2021} with a constant air pressure, both outside and inside the chamber.
 A novelty of this work is that we consider an air pressure function which is not constant through all the domain.
 Indeed, while outside the chamber it is reasonable to consider a constant air pressure, inside the chamber the motion of the waves produce variations of the air pressure and this fact must be taken into consideration to describe more precisely the behaviour of a wave energy converter of this type.\\ Let us now talk about the partially-immersed structure.
 We assume that the bottom of the structure can be parametrized as graph of a function $\zeta_w$ and for the sake of simplicity we consider a solid with a flat bottom, yielding $\zeta_w=\zeta_w(t)$.
 We remark that the same theory holds in the case of objects with non-flat bottom.
 The fact that in an oscillating water column device the partially-immersed structure is fixed implies that $\zeta_w$ is a constant of the problem both in space and time.
 Dealing with floating structures leads to consider a time-dependent function $\zeta_w$ related to the velocity of the moving object (see \cite{bocchi2020floating,lannes2017floating} for nonlinear shallow water equations, \cite{lannesbeck2021boussinesq} for Boussinesq equations).\\